-Check Out The Best Way To Tie Down Your Ski To A Trailer…
+The Best Way To Fasten Jet Ski To Trailer…

 Related: Other Trailering Tips

 Have you ever tried Retractable Ratchet Straps?
 Used to be that every time I fastened the backs of my two Sea-Doo GTX 155 watercraft to my Triton PWC Trailer, I thought to myself…“There must be a better way!”
-Like experienced Sea Doo riders and beginners, I’d tried ropes, regular tie down straps and ratchet straps.
+Like experienced Sea Doo riders and jet ski beginners, I’d tried ropes, regular tie down straps and ratchet straps on my PWC adventures.
 None are as quick or easy as I’d like.

 How Retractable Ratchet Straps Work

 Rear Retractable Ratchet Straps bolt on to the trailer frame.
 So they’re always in the right place and handy when needed.
-One under each rear corner of each PWC, four in all.
-The ratchet mechanism works similarly to others, enabling me to loosen them off or tighten them up conveniently.
-And because of their location, the Rear Retractable Ratchet Straps snug each watercraft down effortlessly aided by the weight of gravity from each PWC.
+One under each rear corner of each jet ski, four in all on a 2-bed trailer.
+The ratchet mechanism works similarly to others.
+It enables me to loosen them off or tighten them up conveniently.
+And because of their location, the Rear Retractable Ratchet Straps snug each Sea Doo down effortlessly aided by their own weight of gravity.
 So far they are working great.
 And I love not having to be constantly taking off and messing with my old tie downs.
-But are there any downsides for self guided, Sea Doo tour adventures?
+But are there any downsides for self guided, Sea Doo tour adventures or recreational boating?

 Possible Downsides to Retractable Ratchet Straps

 One is that because Rear Retractable Ratchet Straps are permanently installed, I have to be careful with the hooked ends after they are unhooked from each Sea Doo.
 They can’t be left dangling loose.
 Because they might get sucked up into the impeller when a PWC is backed off (or driven on) the trailer.
+Or dragged down the highway while trailering.
 To avoid this, I hook the loose ends onto the trailer frame and take up any slack with the ratchet.

 Another potential downside is getting the ratchet mechanisms wet.
 Over time, this could lead to rust and seizure.
 Same goes, I guess if the trailer is used on many dusty roads where grit and sand could jam it up.
 I’m trying to avoid either complication with generous sprays of WD40.
 But only time will tell if this is the best way to keep the ratchets operating properly.